zero-copy-labs/deploy-ui-to-cloudflare/README.md

 - Delete existing Cloudflare Pages projects
 - Configure custom headers for deployed sites
 - Create GitHub deployments for PR previews with automatic cleanup
+- Automatically comment on PRs with deployment URLs
 - Works with Wrangler v4
 - Returns the deployment URL